 December 15th Coaching Tip: SWOT.

-Over the last couple weeks, we asked our teammates on our medium sized team of 20 to provide input for a SWOT analysis.
+Over the last couple weeks, we asked our teammates on our team of 20 to provide input for a SWOT analysis.
 We were pleasantly surprised that we had 15 of the 20 who took the time to give us feedback on our team’s Strengths, Weaknesses, Opportunities, and Threats.
-As a coach, I really value this exercise because it’s simple (4 questions) but highly effective in share the good, the bad, the ugly, and the future…potentially, if the team takes it seriously.
+As a coach, I really value this exercise because it’s simple (four questions) but highly effective in sharing the good, the bad, the ugly, and the future…potentially, if the team takes it seriously.

 As we debriefed with our team today, we were pleased to have a number of our teammates share more insights into their comments.
 Because of that, we were able to identify some common threads which will help us function more consistently and with clarity in 2026.

 Note: the SWOT analysis can be utilized for nearly everything in your life.
-What’s going well with your relationships, and when needs improvement.
-What’s going poorly with your finances, and what threats does that pose.
+What’s going well with your relationships, and what needs improvement.
+What’s going poorly with your finances, and what threat does that pose to your financial security.
 What’s stagnant with your health, nutrition or wellness journey.
-Leverage a SWOT to help you get off your butt and get to work.
+Leverage a SWOT to help you get you going with a plan and get to work.

 December 16th Coaching Tip: Stop.